Krishan00007/Mac-Vendor-Finder/README.md

 # Mac-Vendor-Finder
-This Repo contains python code for find mac vendor name single or in bulk list of excel file.
+To find the detail of Mac Mac-Vendor-Finder helps to find the mac vendor Single or Bulk excel file of mac Note : The code is present in different branch Name: master.

+Rest of the details find in master branch.
+So Switch fast and check.